qikuta/quentinikuta.com/about_me.md

 ## About Me

 _My name is Quentin Ikuta and I am passionate about forestry, geospatial analysis, ecosystem restoration, and traditional ecological knowledge-based practices.
 I recently graduated with my Masters degree from the University of Minnesota, College of Food, Agriculture, and Natural Sciences (CFANS) within the Department of Forest Resources.
-I am studying within the Forests: Biology, Ecology, Conservation, and Management track.
-When I'm not studying or working, I enjoy spending time with my cat, reading, bike riding, hiking, and foraging._
+I studied within the Forests: Biology, Ecology, Conservation, and Management track.
+When I'm not working, I enjoy spending time with my cat, reading, bike riding, fishing, hunting, hiking, and foraging._

 <table><tr>
 <td> <img src="lidar.jpg" alt="Drawing" style="width: 500px;"/> </td>